-The peat is underlain by glacial deposits interbedded with glacio-fluvial deposits over limestone bedrock.
-The glacial deposits generally consist of grey gravelly clay/silt (present on an adjacent cutaway site).
-The bog water table across the site is expected to be high when bog drains are blocked, and perched above the underlying regional groundwater table.
+The bog water table across the site is expected to be higher when bog drains are blocked, and perched above the underlying regional groundwater table.
 The ability of the shallow peat water to interact with the underlying regional groundwater flows is limited by the permeability of the underlying glacial deposits.